What is a Locomotive Engineer?

 Once the train is moving, the locomotive engineer uses throttles and airbrakes to control the train’s acceleration and braking.
 They must also monitor the amperage, air pressure, and battery gauges closely.
 Maintaining communication with other railroad personnel, such as train conductors and traffic control center staff, is an important part of the locomotive engineer’s job.
 The locomotive engineer is also in charge of keeping daily records of the train’s physical condition and trip procedures.

 A locomotive engineer must have a thorough understanding of the railroad and routes they travel, including the terminals, in addition to the skills of inspecting and adjusting the locomotive’s mechanics and controlling its movement.
 They must also be aware of the state and makeup of their train, as well as the state and geometry of the route the train will take.
-This is critical because the locomotive’s acceleration and braking capabilities are influenced the grades and condition of the rail, as well as the weight of the train cars it is pulling.
+This is critical because the locomotive’s acceleration and braking capabilities are influenced by the grades and condition of the rail, as well as the weight of the train cars it is pulling.

-Because locomotive engineers require the greatest number of skills of any railroad worker, locomotive engineer positions are almost always filled people who have worked in other railroad-related occupations.
+Because locomotive engineers require the greatest number of skills of any railroad worker, locomotive engineer positions are almost always filled by people who have worked in other railroad-related occupations.
 Yard laborers make up the majority of railroad transportation workers.
 Because a poorly operated train can have disastrous consequences, locomotive engineers must maintain a high level of physical fitness, particularly in the areas of dexterity, eyesight, hand-eye coordination, and hearing.
 As a result, locomotive engineers are put to the test on a regular basis.